 Jiggle it, just a little bit!
 Your lashes look longer and you get less clumps.
 We don’t know why this works, but it totally does.
 Even makeup artists (and celebrities like Jessica Alba) swear by it!
 (Check out some of our favourite waterproof mascaras.)

-#3 Apply a matte highlighter under your eyebrow
+#3 Apply a little highlighter under your eyebrow

 It brings out your browbone and helps highlight your eyebrows.
 Experiment with applying it across your eyebrow, or just from the middle of your arch to the outer end.
 It will create a different effect, depending on your face and eyebrow shape.
 See what you prefer!